eslint/eslint/docs/rules/padding-line-between-statements.md

+# padding-line-between-statements

-# Require or disallow padding lines between statements (padding-line-between-statements)
+Requires or disallows padding lines between statements.

 This rule requires or disallows blank lines between the given 2 kinds of statements.
 Properly blank lines help developers to understand the code.